mikehollinger/OCP_4.X_VSI/README.md

 3. Click **Devices** -> **Device List** to find the server created.
 You should see your server device listed.

 **Verify OpenShift**
-1. The last task of the ansible playbook prints out a message with userid and password, as shown below
+1. The last task of the Ansible playbook prints out a message with userid and password, as shown below
 ```
 > TASK [validate_ic4g_ocp_servers : debug] **********************************************************************************************************************************************************
 ok: [10.5X.9X.4X] => {